okta/workflows-templates/workflows/capture_document_signatures_in_docusign/readme.md

 This information can be used by Okta to populate an attribute which can in turn be used to manage group and application access.

-## Before you get Started / Prerequisites
+## Prerequisites

 Before you get started, you will need:

-1. Access to an Okta tenant with Okta Workflows enabled for your org.
+*   Access to an Okta tenant with Okta Workflows enabled for your org.
-2. Access to a DocuSign tenant with administrative rights to create a DocuSign Connect integration.
+*   Access to a DocuSign tenant with administrative rights to create a DocuSign Connect integration.

 Tip: You can get a DocuSign tenant for development purposes on <a href="https://www.google.com/url?q=https://developers.docusign.com&amp;sa=D&amp;source=editors&amp;ust=1635799419696000&amp;usg=AOvVaw1wDHvFFdX9kWfy9eFBMaIV" class="c7">https://developers.docusign.com</a>

 ## Setup Steps

-Create an attribute, a group membership rule, and a group to track users that signed a contract:
+Create an attribute, a group membership rule, and an Okta group to track users that have signed a contract:

 1. Access the Okta admin dashboard (https://&lt;tenant&gt;-admin.okta.com/admin/dashboard)
 2. Create custom attribute:
-    1. Go to
+    *  Go to
         Directories
          &gt;
         Profile Editor
-    2. On the row
+    *  On the row
         User (default)
         , click
         Profile
-    3. Click
+    *  Click
         Add Attribute
-    4. Create an attribute to store the document signature date.
+    *  Create an attribute to store the document signature date.
 For
         example:
-        1. Type
+        *  Type
             : String
-        2. Display Name
+        *  Display Name
             : NDA signed date
-        3. Variable Name
+        *  Variable Name
             : ndaDate
-        4. Description
+        *  Description
             : The date a user signed the NDA
-        5. User Permission
+        *  User Permission
             : Read Only
 3. Create group:
-    1. Click
+    *  Click
         Directories
          &gt;
         Groups
-    2. Click
+    *  Click
         Add Group
          and then follow the instructions to create a group for users who signed a contract. (i.e.,
         Under NDA
         )
 4. Create a group rule:
-    1. On the Groups page, click the
+    *  On the Groups page, click the
         Rules
          tab
-    2. Create a rule to add users to the
+    *  Create a rule to add users to the
         Under NDA
          group when the NDA signed date field is filled:
-        1. Name: Under NDA
+        *  Name: Under NDA
-        2. IF:
+        *  IF:
             Use Okta Expression Language (advanced)
             `String.len(user.ndaDate) > 0`
-        3. THEN:
+        *  THEN:
              Assign to Under NDA
-    3. Save
+    *  Save
          and then
         Activate
          the Rule.